ecilasun/tinysys/software/emulator/README.md

 And here's the list of what's missing

 - ESP32-C6 module emulation is missing and won't be supported
-- GPIO isn't supported (as that requires emulation of ESP32-C6)
-- USB-A isn't supported
+- USB-A port emulation isn't supported

 Please note that this is not a clock precise emulation and instructions will almost always retire in 1 CPU clock.
 Also all devices clock at the same speed so there's going to be some mismatch there as well.
 Since the aim of this emulator is to provide a testbed for ROM or user software in the absence of real hardware, it should be close enough to get development rolling.